-I currently work as an Assistant Professor in Biotechnology.
-Prior to this I worked as a Senior Lecturer in Microbial Technology at De Montfort University, as a Senior Research Fellow at Aston University on EPSRC funded project between industry and academia, as a Senior Scientist at Avecia Biotechnology developing therapeutic proteins and as a Research Associate at Newcastle University understanding the diversity and dynamics of starter cultures on European smear ripened cheeses.
-My first degree is in Genetics and Biochemistry and I continued to specialize in Industrial Biotechnology in MSc and PhD (2000-2005) from University of Newcastle.
+Dr Nagamani Bora is Associate Professor and Director for Biotechnology Degree Programmes.
+Prior to this she worked as a Senior Lecturer in Microbial Technology at De Montfort University, as a Senior Research Fellow at Aston University on EPSRC funded project between industry and academia, as a Senior Scientist at Avecia Biotechnology developing therapeutic proteins and as a Research Associate at Newcastle University understanding the diversity and dynamics of starter cultures on European smear ripened cheeses.
+She graduated with a Genetics and Biochemistry degree from India and continued to specialize in Industrial Biotechnology in her MSc and PhD (2000-2005) from University of Newcastle, UK.

-My research interests are built on industrial collaborations and academic experience and my professional goal is to continue to develop tools to problems arising in biology with an emphasis on… read more
+Her research interests are built on industrial collaborations and academic experience with a professional goal to develop tools addressing problems arising in biology with an emphasis on… read more

 CHRISTOPHE MONNET, FRANCOISE IRLINGER, NAGAMANI BORA AND ALAN C WARD, 2015.
 Genomics of smear cheese microflora.
 In: NAGAMANI BORA CHRISTINE DODD NATHALIE DESMASURES, ed., Diversity, Dynamics and Functional Role of Actinomycetes on European Smear Ripened Cheeses Springer International Publishing.
 19-50

 NATHALIE DESMASURES, NAGAMANI BORA, ALAN C WARD, 2015.
 Smear ripened cheeses.
 In: NAGAMANI BORA, CHRISTINE DODD AND NATHALIE DESMASURES, ed., Diversity, Dynamics and Functional role of Actinomycetes on European Smear ripened cheeses Springer International Publishing.
 1-18